Q&A - Digital or FM

 There is plenty of spectrum for smaller radio stations across in most countries except the major metropolitan areas.
 The FM band is not optimal utilized, but this can improved by replanning the frequencies.
 This is costly, but a significant less costly method than replace FM with DAB.

-A transition to terrestrial analogue television to digital (DTT) has been completed in most Western European countries.
+A transition to terrestrial television to digital (DTT) has been completed in most Western European countries.
 Before terrestrial analogue television was the common way to distribute television.
 However, other platforms have gradually taken over.
-For example in Sweden, oss than 18% of households receive television terrestrially, while two-thirds of households watch television mainly via cable television, and also via satellite and broadband (IPTV).
+For example in Sweden, less than 12% of households receive television terrestrially, while two-thirds of households watch television mainly via cable television, satellite and broadband (IPTV).
+Switzerland has switched-off its DTT network.

 The digital systems (DAB, respectively.
 DVB-T), which was developed in the 1990’s for radio and TV respectively although DAB was invented already 1985 in Germany.
 The systems are based on the similar structure of multiplexes with capacity for more channels.
 The UK and Sweden started DAB broadcasting 1995 quite many years prior to digital television was introduced.
 DAB in Sweden was broadcast as a pilot project, which officially ceased 2002, but is still running.